 - Easily accessible-make sure to include it in your employee handbook

 - Designed to improve the employee experience

 If you have hourly employees or part-time variable shifts, this is especially important.
 Just-right shift coverage ensures that your customers are taken care of – while keeping payroll costs in check.
 It’s equally important to try to accommodate your employees’ schedule preferences as much as possible.
 Schedule flexibility can help you keep your best employees.
 This has become even more important during pandemic-induced disruption.

 3. Create a system for recording work hours

 Step three is setting up the mechanics of timekeeping.
 The best systems include integrated software and hardware.
 Unified systems do it all.
 They capture punches and calculate employee hours, wages, and withholdings for payroll.

 The specific system you choose depends on your type of business.
 For example, a landscaping company might use a mobile app so employees can punch in at the job site.
 The mobile app is connected to the main timekeeping system.
 That means that both mobile punches and onsite punches are all recorded in the same software.

 Furthermore, a manufacturer might use facial recognition time clocks to streamline shift punching.
 A facial recognition clock identifies each employee in a split second as they stand in front of the device.
 Employees don’t need to take off their gloves to punch in a PIN or use a fingerprint reader.

 Lastly, 100% remote companies might use a website portal.
 Employees can punch in for their shift using their laptop.
 Plus, they can tie work time to specific jobs or clients.

-To learn more about time tracking needs for specific types of businesses, see 8 Must-Have Time Tracking Tools for High-Performing Businesses.
+To learn more about time tracking needs for specific types of businesses, see Employee Time Clocks for Small Business: The All-Encompassing Guide.